Doing the “right thing” — by a score of at least 100 to 1

 - Wisdom = effectiveness

 The first four deal with increasing efficiency; whereas the fifth (wisdom) is all about effectiveness and that means doing the right thing.
-And, as Dr. Acker explains in the video, “It’s far better to do the “right things” wrong than to do the wrong things right.
+And, as Dr. Ackoff explains in the video, “It’s far better to do the “right things” wrong than to do the wrong things right.

 He went on to use that concept to explain why our health care system in the United States does not work.
 Spending far more than any other nation, we rank 37th in terms of effectiveness of our health care system.
 As he explained, we’re doing whole lot of wrong things right.